oils-for-unix/oils/doc/idioms.md

 ### Use multiline here string instead of here doc

-Ysh has multiline strings with `'''` and `"""` which are cleaner than heredocs, as they can be properly indented.
+Ysh has multiline here strings with `'''` and `"""` which are cleaner than heredocs, as they can be properly indented.

 No:

     cat <<EOF
     hello world
     EOF